Skip to content

 At London Sperm Bank, the health and well-being of our donors and recipients are our utmost priority.
 We are proud to adhere strictly to the guidelines set by the Human Fertilisation and Embryology Authority (HFEA) and the UK's medical and laboratory standards for the procurement and use of sperm, oocyte, and embryo donors.
 These guidelines...

-How to Find a Sperm Donor: 4 things to consider
+How to find a Sperm Donor: 4 things to consider

 London Sperm Bank donors undergo rigorous screening checks that guarantee healthy sperm of the highest quality, so we only offer the best to our patients.
 But with such a variety of sperm available, how do you find a sperm donor that’s right for you?
 We've broken down 4 main points you should consider in your search for the right sperm donor for you.